 A floor by floor guide of the Kadokawa Musashino Museum, also known as the Kadokawa Culture Museum or Kadcul for short.
 Tokorozawa City, Saitama Prefecture.

 The Kadokawa Musashino Museum is a fusion of museum, art gallery, culture and library.
 It opened on August 1st 2020.
 The museum is from one of Japan’s largest publishing companies: Kadokawa Corporation.
 Kadokawa are known in particular for their manga magazines.
 For this reason, it is no surprise that Manga features greatly in the new complex.
 In addition, the “Musashino” in the museum’s name refers to the name of the geographic region.
-It is named Kadokawa Culture Museum in English and nicknamed Kadcul for short.
+It is also named Kadokawa Culture Museum in English and nicknamed Kadcul for short.

 Kadokawa Musashino Museum